 In achieving the 251 ton capability, Airbus has retained 99% spares commonality with the certification achieved through a combination of weight-neutral structural reinforcements and landing gear adaptations.

-With the A330neo reducing fuel burn by 25% along with decreasing Carbon Dioxide (CO2) emissions compared with previous generation aircraft.
+With the A330neo reducing fuel burn by 25%, it certainly decreases carbon dioxide (CO2) emissions in comparison to previous generation aircraft.
 A common type rating and 95% spares commonality across the variants should make the aircraft an easy choice for airlines.

 Featured image: Azul A330neo TLS.
 Photo: Clément Alloing